www.learn-to-play-rock-guitar.com

 The high e string is known as the first string on guitar and completes the guitar notes for both electric and acoustic guitar.

 This is the thinnest string on your guitar.
-Just like the sixth string, the notes are E major, F major and G major.
+Just like the sixth string, the notes are E natural, F natural and G natural.

-Now that you have all the basic major notes for guitar, you probably notices that you didn't use all the notes on the guitar fingerboard at each fret.
-I purposely didn't get into a discussion of those other notes - the ones that fall in between the major notes.
+Now that you have all the basic natural notes for guitar, you probably notices that you didn't use all the notes on the guitar fingerboard at each fret.
+I purposely didn't get into a discussion of those other notes - the ones that fall in between the natural notes.
 These are known as 'sharp' and 'flat' notes.
-If you're ready for these, skip on over to the discussion of sharp and flat guitar notes for scales.
+If you're ready for these, skip on over to the discussion of sharp guitar notes for scales.